Tom Latham (cricketer)

-Thomas William Maxwell Latham (born 2 April 1992) is a New Zealand international cricketer who is the Test captain of New Zealand cricket team.
-He is the son of former cricketer Rod Latham.
-He is 8th New Zealand player to score 10000 international runs and currently their 7th highest run scorer.
-He has the most Test centuries for New Zealand opening batsmen.
-Latham was a member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
-He was also a part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019 and the 2025 ICC Champions Trophy.
+Thomas William Maxwell Latham (born 2 April 1992) is a New Zealand cricket left-handed batter and wicket-keeper who has represented the national team since 2012.
+As of June 2026, in Test matches for New Zealand, he is the fifth-highest run-scorer, and the highest as an opener.
+Latham has served as the Test captain since 2024, leading New Zealand in their historic 3–0 away Test series win against India in 2024.
+He was a member of the national teams that the won the 2019–2021 World Test Championship, and finished runners-up in the 2015 and 2019 World Cups and the 2025 Champions Trophy.
+His father, Rod Latham also played international cricket for New Zealand.

-He is primarily a batsman who also plays as a wicket-keeper.
-Playing for Canterbury, he made his first-class cricket debut against Central Districts in 2010 in the Plunket Shield.
-He was selected for the One-Day International series against Zimbabwe in 2012 and made his ODI debut on 3 February 2012.
-He made his Test match debut against India in February 2014.
+In New Zealand domestic cricket, Latham has represented Canterbury since 2010.
+He played for several English county cricket clubs including Kent in 2016, Durham in 2017 and 2018, Surrey in 2023, and Warwickshire in 2025.

 Domestic cricket career

 Latham made his debut for Canterbury in the 2010–11 Plunket Shield season, scoring 65 in his maiden first-class cricket innings.
-He had played youth cricket for Canterbury, captaining the under-19 side, and played for the Canterbury A team from the 2008–09 season.
+He had played youth cricket for Canterbury, captaining the under-19 team, and played for the Canterbury A team from the 2008–09 season.
 During 2010 Latham had been a member of the Durham County Cricket Club academy in England.
 He played matches for Durham Second XI and a Northumberland development XI as well as playing club cricket in the North East Premier League in England for Gateshead Fell.

 Latham has appeared in all formats of the game for Canterbury.
 He spent the 2013 English summer playing in north-east England again, playing for South Shields in the North East Premier League and Scotland in the 2013 Yorkshire Bank 40 competition, the major English List A competition in 2013, as well as making two further appearances for Durham's second XI.
 He was selected for the touring New Zealand Test squad during the summer and for the T20 squad, playing in both T20 internationals on the tour.

 Kent signed Latham as an overseas player for the 2016 English season.
 He made his County Championship debut against Glamorgan at Canterbury in May, scoring half-centuries in both innings, the first Kent batsman in history to do so on debut.
 After playing in all three formats of the game for the county, Latham left Kent in mid-July to join the New Zealand team in Zimbabwe.

 In 2017 Latham signed as an overseas player with Durham for the second half of the 2017 English cricket season.
 In 2023, he signed for Surrey, making his debut against Kent at Canterbury.

 In November 2024, he signed for Warwickshire County Cricket Club for the 2025 season.
 After missing the start of the season due to a broken finger, Latham made a century on his Warwickshire debut against Surrey at Edgbaston in May 2025.